+Stopping without skidding takes longer on slippery roads.
 Federal research indicates that in 2012 7% of fatal truck accidents and more than 9% of injury truck crashes happened in the rain, making it probably the leading adverse weather condition associated with truck wrecks.
-Rain and the wet roads reduce traction, increase stopping distances and decrease vehicle maneuverability and control.
+Stopping distance can double on wet roads.
+Rain and wet roads also reduce traction, decrease vehicle maneuverability and control.
 Heavy rain can reduce visibility and cause wet brakes which can reduce or eliminate braking ability.
 Rear-end collisions, head-on wrecks, jackknifes and sideswipes are examples of truck accidents in which rain can play a factor.

 Truck Wrecks on Ice & Snow

-Fog limits visibility.
+Fog limits visibility, increases crash risk and in a factor in approximately 1% of wrecks.
 The safe speed to operate a truck in fog depends on the visibility ahead.
 In some cases if visibility is to limited, it may be necessary for the truck driver to pull off the road until conditions improve.
 Truck wrecks which happen in fog conditions often involve high-speed impacts increasing the risk for fatalities.
 Because of fog, a truck driver may not be able to see the traffic lane lines potentially causing head-on or sideswipe collisions or vehicles ahead of it causing a rear end collision.

 Among the other weather conditions which can negatively affect truck safety and be involved in truck crashes are: hot weather, sleet, smoke, high winds, dust or blowing materials.